doukremt/distance/README.md

 distance - Utilities for comparing sequences
 ============================================

 This package provides helpers for computing similarities between arbitrary sequences.
-Included metrics are:

-	* Levenshtein distance
-	* Hamming distance
-	* Jaccard distance
-	* Sorensen distance

-All distance computations are implemented in pure Python.
-Levenshtein and Hamming distances are also implemented in C.
+Included metrics are Levenshtein, Hamming, Jaccard, and Sorensen distance, plus some bonuses.
+All distance computations are implemented in pure Python, and most of them are also implemented in C.

 Installation
 ------------

-If you don't want or need to use the C extension, just unpack the archive and run:
+If you don't want or need to use the C extension, just unpack the archive and run, as root:

 	# python setup.py install

-For the C extension to work, you need Python 3.3+, its headers files, and a C compiler (typically Microsoft Visual C++ 2010 on Windows, and GCC on Mac and Linux).
+For the C extension to work, you need the Python source files, and a C compiler (typically Microsoft Visual C++ 2010 on Windows, and GCC on Mac and Linux).
 On a Debian-like system, you can get all of these with:

-	# apt-get install gcc python3.3-dev
+	# apt-get install gcc pythonX.X-dev

+where X.X is the number of your Python version.

 Then you should type:

-	# python3.3 setup.py install --with-c
+	# python setup.py install --with-c

 Note the use of the `--with-c` switch.